Restoration Stela: Summary

 The purpose of the Restoration Stela is to document and celebrate of the official governmental reversal of the Atenism religion.
+Its intention is to theologically contextualize that religiopolitical countermand.

+Timeframe

-The artifact dates itself as fourth month of Akhet, day 19; the regnal year is damaged.
-Some Egyptologists have reconstructed it as "Year 1", although William Murnane argued that because Tutankhamun began his reign under the name "Tutankhaten", it is impossible to date the stela so early.
+The artifact dates itself as "fourth month of Akhet, day 19"; the regnal year is damaged.
+Some researchers date the artifact to "Year 1" of Tutankhamun's reign.
+However, Egyptologists such as William Murnane have argued that because Tutankhamun began his reign under the name "Tutankhaten", it is impossible to date the stela so early.
 Aidan Dodson reconstructs the date as "Year 4".

+Subject matter

-The writing details various aspects of the societal turmoil in Egypt at the time of Atenism, and the actions that Tutankhamun took to repeal and remedy the situation.
+The Restoration Stela details various aspects of the societal turmoil in Egypt at the time of Atenism, and the actions that Tutankhamun took to repeal and remedy the situation.
 Egyptologist John Bennett writes:

-"The grammar and orthography of the inscription are transitional, and seem to reflect the unsettled state of the country after the reign of Akhenaten.
-As the period is one of struggle between the reactionary party of Amun and the revolutionary followers of the Aten, so the inscription a mixture of old and new words and phrases."
+The grammar and orthography of the inscription are transitional, and seem to reflect the unsettled state of the country after the reign of Akhenaten.
+As the period is one of struggle between the reactionary party of Amun and the revolutionary followers of the Aten, so the inscription a mixture of old and new words and phrases.

-The writing generally records Tutankhamun's rebuilding of expensive religious properties, refunding of religious institutions and reemploying of religious institutional personnel.
 For example, the document purports that the Egyptian military was underperforming during the reign of Akhenaten, as the document reads:

 If an army was sent to Djahy to extend the boundaries if Egypt, it would have no success.

 This excerpt is historically consistent with pharaoh Akhenaten's unsuccessful attack on Kadesh.

-The document also details a wide assortment of architectural endeavors undertaken.
-When Tutankhamun reversed Atenism, he reemphasized religiosity of the god Amun, the god of his own namesake.
+The Restoration Stela also elaborates on how Tutankhamun rebuilt expensive religious properties, increased financial support to religious institutions and their employees that were previously neglected during the Atenism time period.
 For instance, the stela reads:

-He made his father Amun 13 poles long... although the majesty of this noble god had been only 7 poles long before.
+He made his father Amun 13 poles long ... although the majesty of this noble god had been only 7 poles long before.

-The stela also elaborates on how Tutankhamun increased financial support to religious institutions and their employees that were neglected in Atenism.
+This excerpt articulates that the rebuilt Amun architecture was nearly doubled in length compared to its previous size.
+This is consistent with how Tutankhamun's revocation of Atenism reemphasized religiosity of the god Amun, the god of his own namesake.

+The source of the funding for the reconstructions is also detailed.
 Notably, wealth tributes from foreign countries, such as gold, are repeatedly mentioned as financial sources for Tutankhamun's reconstructive efforts.

 Artwork

 The artifact contains an artistic depiction of Tutankhamun making an offering of lotus and papyrus to the god Amun-Ra.
-The god is depicted responding affirmatively, while an inscribed caption narrates the ceremony as giving flowers make a "given life".
+The god is depicted responding affirmatively, while an inscribed caption narrates the ceremony as "giving flowers make a 'given life.
 Also, there was an image of Ankhesenamun standing behind Tutankhamun on the stela in its original state.
-However, when Horemheb ursuped the document, he completely erased her replacing the image with an inscription.
+However, when Horemheb usurped the document, he completely erased her replacing the image with an inscription.